JOJ0/discodos/sphinx/source/QUICKSTART.md

-## Common Tasks / FAQ
+## FAQ

-This section guides you through typical DiscoDOS workflows.
-If you would rather like to read an in-detail explanation of what each command does, go to the [DiscoDOS User's Manual](MANUAL.md).
+This section answers common questions and guides you through typical DiscoDOS workflows.
+If you would rather like to read in-detail explanations of what each command is capable of, go to the [DiscoDOS User's Manual](MANUAL.md) and the [Commands Reference](index_commands_reference.rst).

 ### What's the quickest way to document a mix?